Italy: Government

-Italy has a parliamentary government based on a mixed proportional and majoritarian voting system.
+Italy has a parliamentary government based on a mixed-member majoritarian representation system.
 The parliament is perfectly bicameral; each house has the same powers.
 The two houses: the Chamber of Deputies meets in Palazzo Montecitorio, and the Senate of the Republic in Palazzo Madama.
 A peculiarity of the Italian Parliament is the representation given to Italian citizens permanently living abroad: 8 Deputies and 4 Senators are elected in four distinct overseas constituencies.
 There are senators for life, appointed by the president "for outstanding patriotic merits in the social, scientific, artistic or literary field".
 Former presidents are ex officio life senators.